gqi/fastASSET/README.md

 # fastASSET: Fast ASSET using pre-screening

-This R package implements a fast version of ASSET for analysis of a large number of traits.
-It accelerates the computation by restricting subset search among the traits with suggestive level of associations.
+This R package implements a fast version of ASSET for joint genetic association analysis across a large number of traits.
+It is developed based on ASSET, a subset-based approach for multi-trait association testing (Bhattacharjee et al, AJHG 2012).
+It provides a p-value of global association and a list of traits associated with each variant. fastASSET accelerates the computation by restricting subset search among the traits with suggestive level of associations.
 The traits are selected by a liberal p-value threshold.
 The input is GWAS summary statistics for one SNP across multiple traits.

+See the original `ASSET` R package for more information: <https://bioconductor.org/packages/release/bioc/html/ASSET.html>

 ### Installation

-There are two ways to install `fastASSET`.
+There are two ways to install `fastASSET`:

 1. `fastASSET` has been incorporated into the latest version of the main `ASSET` package.
 First install `devtools` by